petereberle/petereberle/projects.md

 # blue moon vol. 33
 * ![](images/Bluemoon_cover_shot.jpg)
 * "blue moon" is a Whitman College Art and Literature magazine produced by student volunteers every year.
-In 2019 and 2020, I worked with a team of student editors and staff members to build volume 33.
-As Layout & Digial Media Editor, I redesigned the magazine's layout, font heirarchy and integrated graphics.
-The result was a cleaner, more logical publication.
+I served as Layout & Digial Media Editor during the 2019-2020 academic year.
+During layout week, I coordinated a team of student editors and staff members to build volume 33 in Adobe Indesign.
+Together, we redesigned the magazine's layout, font heirarchy and integrated graphics.
+The result was a cleaner, well organized publication that improved on previous volumes.

 	Technologies: InDesign, Illustrator, Photoshop